 You will also be required to accurately describe the remit of your advice agency at the start of the process.
 Accreditation is awarded on the basis of compliance with the Standards and in relation to the remit your advice service.

-By remit we mean the advice that you provide in housing and/or welfare benefits and/or money and debt.
+By remit, we mean the advice that you provide in housing and/or welfare benefits and/or money and debt.
 If you provide advice in any other areas, for example, employment or family law, these are not covered by the SNSIAP and can’t be accredited.

-Your next step is to apply for peer review of your benefits casework if you do Type II and/or Type III work in any topics (e.g. benefits).
-Once you have successfully completed peer review you can apply for accreditation and audit for your Type II and/or Type III advice services.
+Your next step is to apply for peer review in the topics your agency provides Type II (Casework) or Type III (Representation) advice.
+Once you have successfully completed peer review you can apply for Type II/Type III accreditation.
+This involves an audit against the Organisational Standards in the SNSIAP Framework.

 Agencies providing a Mix of Type I (Information and Signposting) and Type II/Type III (Casework and Representation) advice:

 If you provide Type I advice in a topic (e.g. housing) but also provide Type II/Type III advice in another topic (e.g. welfare benefits) you should follow the Type II/III step-by-step guide as your Type II/Type III advice must be peer reviewed first.

 Once you have successfully completed peer review in your Type II/Type III topics you should then book your organisational audit, as set out in the step-by-step guide.